openharmony/docs/en/application-dev/reference/apis-distributedservice-kit/js-apis-devicestatus-cooperate-sys.md

 > **NOTE**
 >
 > This API is deprecated since API version 10.
-Use [cooperate.deactivateCooperate](#cooperatedeactivatecooperate11) instead.
+You are advised to use [cooperate.deactivateCooperate](#cooperatedeactivatecooperate11).

 **System capability**: SystemCapability.Msdp.DeviceStatus.Cooperate